Satisfactory Academic Progress

 Federal regulations require the financial aid office to apply reasonable standards for measuring whether you are making progress toward a degree.

 Note: If your status is "Tentative SAP - Grade Pending," a preliminary review indicated you will meet requirements.
+This status will not prevent disbursement of your aid.

 - Semester aid and your progress status